anuragpatro/dbs_mini_project/README.md

 To build a GUI enabled platform based on a practical idea meant for users to interact and use, while the data is managed by Oracle SQL in the back-end.

-Made using : Java WindowsBuilder for Front-end GUI
+Made using : <li> Java WindowsBuilder for Front-end GUI

-             ORACLE SQL for back-end database
+             <li> ORACLE SQL for back-end database